Small amplitude solitary waves in the Dirac-Maxwell system: Introduction and results

-Numerical justification for the existence of solitary wave solutions to the Dirac-Maxwell system \eqref{dirac-maxwell-classical} was obtained in \cite{MR1364144}, where it was suggested that such solutions are formed by the Coulomb repulsion from the negative part of the essential spectrum (the Klein paradox).
-The numerical results of \cite{MR1364144} showed that the Dirac-Maxwell system has infinitely many families of {\em solitary wave} solutions $\phi\sb{N}(x,\omega)e^{-i\omega t}$, $\omega\gtrsim -m$.
+Numerical evidence for the existence of solitary wave solutions to the Dirac--Maxwell system \eqref{dirac-maxwell-classical} was obtained in \cite{wakano-1966} and then in \cite{MR1364144}, where it was suggested that such solutions are produced by the Coulomb repulsion from the negative part of the essential spectrum (the Klein paradox).
+The numerical results of \cite{MR1364144} showed that the Dirac--Maxwell system has infinitely many families of \emph{solitary waves} $\phi\sb{N}(x,\omega)e^{-i\omega t}$, $\omega\gtrsim -m$.
 Here the nonnegative integer $N$ denotes the number of nodes of the positronic component of the solution (number of zeros of the corresponding spherically symmetric solution to the Choquard equation; see \S\ref{sect-nr}).
 A variational proof of existence of solitary waves for $\omega\in(-m,0)$ and with $N=0$ first appeared in \cite{MR1386737}, and the generalization to handle $\omega\in(-m,m)$ is in \cite{MR1618672}.